 Each of the performance objectives had a threshold, target and maximum level of payment opportunity associated with payouts equal to 50%, 100% and 200% of target opportunity, respectively.
 For performance in between threshold and target, or in between target and maximum, payouts are interpolated.
-The target payout level for our Former CEO was 125% of his base salary; for Mr. Rosica 100% of his base salary; for Mr. Agle 70% of his base salary; and for Messrs.
-Duva and Ruzicka, 50% of their base salary.
+The target payout level for Mr. Rosica was 120% of his base salary; for Messrs.
+Gayron and Duva was 65% of their base salary; and for Mr. Ruzicka was 50% of his base salary.
+Mr. Cordiner's 2019 Non-Equity Compensation plan is comprised of two main components where half of his target variable compensation is a result of the 2019 Executive Bonus Plan and the other half is a function of his sales performance.
+For the component of Mr. Cordiner's variable compensation that is a result of the 2019 Executive Bonus Plan, his target payout level is 80% of his base salary.

-Bonus payments in excess of 100% of a participant's target bonus could only be made if the threshold Bookings performance objective was met.
 The maximum payment opportunity for each of our executives was set at 200% of the target opportunity.
 Failure to attain the threshold goal for each performance objective results in forfeiture of the associated opportunity.
-The payment amount to be earned by each NEO under the 2017 Executive Bonus Plan was determined based on three variables: (1) the participant's annual incentive target opportunity, which is based on a percentage of the participant's base salary, as described above; (2) the compensation committee's assessment and certification of our performance compared with the targets for each of the above-referenced performance objectives, with any adjustments applied; and (3) relative weightings for each performance objective.
+The payment amount to be earned by each NEO under the 2019 Executive Bonus Plan was determined based on three variables: (1) the participant's annual incentive target opportunity, which is based on a percentage of the participant's base salary, as described above; (2) the compensation committee's assessment and certification of our performance compared with the targets for each of the above-referenced performance objectives, with any adjustments applied; and (3) relative weightings for each performance objective.

-At the time our compensation committee approved the 2017 Executive Bonus Plan, it believed each of the target levels was aggressive but achievable based on the company's annual operating plan for 2017.
+At the time our compensation committee approved the 2019 Executive Bonus Plan, it believed each of the target levels was aggressive but achievable based on the company's annual operating plan for 2019.
 The compensation committee believed that using a combination of several metrics provided a more comprehensive assessment of our executives' success in driving long-term stockholder value creation, particularly during a time when EBITDA growth is challenged by the run off from the amortization of non-cash deferred Revenue from pre-2011 transactions and while the company focuses on the generation of Revenue and Free Cash Flow.

-The following table sets forth the performance metric target levels approved by the compensation committee in March 2017 and the actual levels achieved, calculated in accordance with the 2017 Executive Bonus Plan (all in millions).
+The following table sets forth the performance metric target levels approved by the compensation committee in March 2019 and the actual levels achieved, calculated in accordance with the 2019 Executive Bonus Plan (all in millions).

-Levels Adjusted EBITDA(1) Bookings(1) Adjusted Free Cash Flow(2) Revenue(1)
+Levels Adjusted EBITDA(1) Free Cash Flow Revenue(1)

-Threshold \$ 56.0 \$ 452.7 \$ 20.7 \$ 411.7
+Threshold \$ 57.0 \$ 17.0 \$ 417.3

-Target \$ 76.8 \$ 482.9 \$ 39.7 \$ 439.1
+Target \$ 66.5 \$ 23.0 \$ 427.1

-Maximum \$ 100.0 \$ 553.3 \$ 62.1 \$ 503.1
+Maximum \$ 76.5 \$ 28.8 \$ 448.5

-Actual \$ 60.1 \$ 557.9 \$ 18.2 \$ 445.7
+Actual \$ 60.6 \$ 12.5 \$ 415.4

-(1) Adjusted EBITDA, Bookings and Revenue targets are set and measured using constant exchange rates in order to eliminate the effects of exchange rate fluctuations and to correlate with our annual operating plan.
+(1) Adjusted EBITDA and Revenue targets are set and measured using constant exchange rates in order to eliminate the effects of exchange rate fluctuations and to correlate with our annual operating plan.
+Threshold, target and maximum levels for Adjusted EBITDA and Revenue were adjusted for the extraordinary event described below.